openstack-archive/fuel-docs/pages/user-guide/cli.rst

   fuel node remove --node 2,3
   fuel node remove --env 1

+.. _fuel-cli-config:

 Configuring
 +++++++++++

-Configuration of environment or some node is universal and done in three stages
+Configuration of the environment or some node is universal and done in three stages

 1. Download current or default configuration. works for (``network``, ``settings``, ``node --disk``, ``node --network``).
 Operations with ``deployment`` and ``provisioning`` can be node specific. (e.g. ``fuel --env 1 deployment --node-id=1,2``)